sundayluckyenyinna/quickdial/Readme.markdown

 **quickdial** is highly configurable and the developer can specify certain behaviour of the application flow.
 What more? the developer can tap insights into the running application statistics!.

 <p align="justify">
-This documentation is a very brief descriptive summary of what the **quickdial** library can do.
+This documentation is a very brief descriptive summary of what the power of the <strong>quickdial</strong> library and what it can do.
 This documentation will be updated periodically to capture important questions raised by developers using this awesome library.
 </p>

 ## Dependency